nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 | [`lea`](#lea---load-effective-address) | `0xE` | `0b1110` | `void lea(uint16_t i)` | Load effective address |
 | `trap` | `0xF` | `0b1111`| `void trap(uint16_t i)` | System trap/call |

-Regarding their order, instructions can be grouped togheter (based on their functionality) into 4 main categories:
+Regarding their order, instructions can be grouped together (based on their functionality) into 4 main categories:
 * [`br`](#br---conditional-branch), [`jmp`](#jmp---jump), `jsr` are used for the **control flow** of our programs: jumping from one instruction to another (similar to a `go to` statement) or conditional jumping (similar to an `if` statement);
 * [`ld`](#ld---load-rpc--offset), [`ldr`](#ldr---load-baseoffset), [`ldi`](#ldi---load-indirect), [`lea`](#lea---load-effective-address) are used to to **load data** from the main memory to the registers;
 * [`st`](#st---store), [`str`](#str---store-base--offset), [`sti`](#sti---store-indirect) are used to **store data** from the registers back to the main memory;